 1. Only businesses (including nonprofits and sole proprietorships) are required to issue 1099s.
-Some rental properties may be treated as businesses for this purpose, but most are investment properties exempt from the 1099 requirements (this is somewhat of a grey area in the law).
+Some rental properties may be treated as businesses for this purpose.

-2. The general rule is that a 1099-Misc must be issued by any business:
+2. The general rule is that a Form 1099-NEC must be issued by any business:

 - to service providers — examples are independent contractors and subcontractors, attorneys, marketing firms, and other professionals (vendors such as suppliers, utilities and insurance companies are not service providers);